graphops/launchpad-charts/charts/erigon/README.md

 $ helm install my-release graphops/erigon
 ```

 Once the release is installed, Erigon will begin syncing.
 You can use `kubectl logs` to monitor the sync status.
-See Values below to install Prometheus `PodMonitor`s and a Grafana dashboard.
+See the Values section to install Prometheus `PodMonitor`s and a Grafana dashboard.

 JSON-RPC is available at `<release-name>-erigon-rpcdaemons:8545` by default.